conectado/taping-memory-blog/static/articles/4_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_4).md

 }
 ```

-`extern "C"` means, this is an external function, you will not find the definition here.
-Then the `#[wasm_bindgen]` attribute tells wasm_bindgen to do its magic and create the bindings with JS.
+`extern "C"` means, this is an external function, tells the compiler "you will not find the definition here"(among other things).
+Then the `#[wasm_bindgen]` attribute tells WASM bindgen to do its magic and create the bindings with JS.

-Then, we notice:
+Then, we analyze the new block in the `view_markdown` code:

 ```rs
 let code_blocks = div.query_selector_all("pre code").unwrap();